SoftwareAG/webmethods-integrationserver-wxpassword/README.md

 is `$IS_HOME/config/WxPassword`.
 In both cases, the directory will be created, if it does not exist.
 If the creation fails, a `ServiceException` is thrown and now further activities performed.

-### Disable execution

-To disable the execution from the outside you need to create a semaphore file (name: `disable_WxPassword`) in the working directory.
-If this is found, WxPassword will effectively be completely disabled.

 ## Getting Started